Briefpoint

 2. Data Synthesis and Document Analysis

 In legal work, sorting through piles of documents and data is a given, but it’s also one of the more time-consuming parts of the job.
 AI is stepping in to simplify this hefty task.
-By using AI tools, lawyers can automate the process of organizing and analyzing vast amounts of legal data, from client communications to detailed case histories.

 The result?
 Legal teams get the insights they need faster, which, in turn, makes it simpler to build cases or advise clients.